MichaelCurrin/learn-to-code/Go/README.md

 What does [concurrency](https://en.wikipedia.org/wiki/Concurrency_(computer_science)) mean?

-A task does not have to be finished before goign to the next one - the program can run parts in parallel and to partial completion.
+A task does not have to be finished before going to the next one - the program can run parts in parallel and to partial completion.
 This can be great for performance.
 Example cases are running two tasks at once (such as the user interface and also processing or fetching data in the background, or fetching data from 100 webpages at once and processing them in the order that they finish.

 > Go offers some great concurrency primitives and makes it extremely easy to implement a concurrent system.
 Go offers some great concurrency primitives and makes it extremely easy to implement a concurrent system.
 Go supports this at the language level and concurrency is a first class citizen.
 The fundamental unit for this in Go is a go routine.
 Go routines are cheap, lightweight threads of execution.
 Spawning a go routine is as simple as adding the go keyword before a function.
 For example: